anderslanglands/light_comparison/README.md

 - RIS seems to interpret `coneAngle` much differently than the others.

 ###  `sphere-light-plane.usda`
-A sphere light of radius 0.5, and intensity 30, 2 units above an 0.18-grey plane with the camera facing perpendicular to the plane.
+A sphere light of radius 0.5, and intensity 30, 2 units above a 100% diffuse reflective plane with the camera facing perpendicular to the plane.

 ![Sphere light contact sheet](sphere-light.jpg)